EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 ## `SchemaProvider.ExecuteRequest` change

 `SchemaProvider.ExecuteRequest` & `SchemaProvider.ExecuteRequestAsync` no longer take an instance of the schema context.
 The context will be fetched from the provided `ServiceProvider` meaning the lifetime rules are adhered to - e.g. `ServiceLifetime.Transient` is now correctly used.
-This is the perferred way to execute a query.
+This is the preferred way to execute a query.

 If you wish to maintain the 4.x execution you can use`ExecuteRequestWithContext` & `ExecuteRequestWithContextAsync` which operate in the same way as 4.x - the instance of the schema context passed in will be used for all references to that type.